Risk-Sensitive Online Selection with Bounded Adaptivity: Problem Setting

 The mechanism begins by sampling a single random seed~$R$ uniformly from the interval~$[0,1]$.
-Using this random seed, it correlates the prices across different price levels by setting the posted prices as $\phi_j(R)$ for each $j \in [\Delta + 1]$.
-Depending on the number of units sold and the corresponding price level from which the reserved units are drawn to be allocated, the algorithm posts the appropriate price to each arriving buyer~$t$ and updates the resource utilization based on the buyer’s decision to accept or reject the offer.
-See Figure \ref{fig:cPPM_illustration} for an illustration of \algname with $ \Delta = 2 $.
+Using this seed, it correlates the prices across different price levels by setting the posted price at level~$j$ to $\phi_j(R)$ for each $j \in [\Delta + 1]$.
+See Figure~\ref{fig:cPPM_illustration} for an illustration of \algname when $\Delta = 2$.

+The algorithm starts by allocating units reserved for the first price level $\phi_1(R)$.
+For each arriving buyer~$t$, it determines the corresponding price level $j_t$ based on the number of sold units $y_t$, and posts the price $p_t = \phi_{j_t}(R)$.
+The buyer $t$ accepts the price if $v_t \ge p_t$, and declines the price otherwise.
+Then the mechanism updates the number of sold units accordingly.

-In contrast to the algorithm proposed in \cite{jazi2025posted}, which samples an independent random seed for each unit of the item—resulting in independently sampled prices across different units—Algorithm~\ref{alg:corr:PPM:limited:price:change} employs a single random seed to correlate the prices across all levels.
-This correlation ensures that the prices vary more smoothly across different sample paths of the randomized algorithm.
-Specifically, Algorithm~\ref{alg:corr:PPM:limited:price:change} generates pricing profiles $\{\phi_j(R)\}_{j \in [\Delta+1]}$ that become gradually more aggressive as the value of the random seed $R$ increases from $0$ to $1$.
-This design inherently balances the trade-off between serving lower-valued and higher-valued buyers.
-The smooth evolution of prices across sample paths also induces a desirable monotonic behavior in the algorithm's resource utilization, which simplifies analysis by making it easier to determine the probability that each buyer's request is accepted or rejected.
-Crucially, this correlation helps to synchronize posted prices such that the total welfare of the algorithm varies only slightly across sample paths.
-As a direct consequence, when evaluating the $\cvar$ objective—i.e., by computing the expected performance over the worst $\delta$-fraction of sample paths—the algorithm incurs a minimal loss.
-This is because the remaining $(1-\delta)$-fraction of outcomes does not yield significantly better total welfare than the worst $\delta$-fraction.
+In contrast to the algorithm proposed in \cite{jazi2025posted}, which samples an independent random price for each unit of the item, Algorithm~\ref{alg:corr:PPM:limited:price:change} employs a single random seed to correlate prices across all levels.
+This ensures that pricing profiles $\{\phi_j(R)\}_{j \in [\Delta+1]}$ become gradually more aggressive as $R$ increases from $0$ to $1$, imposing a global order on the pricing profiles across sample paths.
+This in turn induces a monotonic behavior in resource utilization that simplifies the analysis.
+More importantly, this correlation synchronizes posted prices such that the total welfare varies only slightly across sample paths.
+As a direct consequence, when evaluating the \cvar objective, the algorithm incurs a minimal loss, since the remaining $(1-\delta)$-fraction of outcomes does not yield significantly better total welfare than the worst $\delta$-fraction.